 For more information about T4 reporting requirements, go to Information for employers: CRA and COVID-19.

-An ROE has to be filed when there is an interruption of earnings of seven days (known as the seven-day rule).
-The interruption of earnings occurs when there are seven consecutive days with no work and no insurable earnings, or when an employee’s salary falls below 60% of regular weekly earnings due to illness, injury, quarantine, pregnancy, etc.
+You are required to issue a Record of Employment (ROE) whenever an employee will have an interruption of earnings of 7 days or more.
+This means seven consecutive days with no work and no insurable earnings, or when an employee’s salary falls below 60% of their regular weekly earnings due to illness, injury, quarantine, pregnancy, etc.

 Shortage of Work (Layoff)